microsoft/jacdac-ddk/README.md

 - debugging tools and tips
 - adding new services is covered in README.md of [jacdac-c](https://github.com/microsoft/jacdac-c)
-- detailed JACDAC requirements, for those who which to pursue realizations of JACDAC modules using other MCUs or alternatives to MCU.
+- detailed JACDAC requirements, for those who wish to pursue realizations of JACDAC modules using other MCUs or alternatives to MCUs.

 ## Contributing